Skip to main content

 pubkey: dWalletPubkey,

-After we got the transaction hex, we can broadcast it to the Bitcoin Testnet.
-Again, we will do it using the Blockstream API.
+After getting the transaction hex, you can broadcast it to the Bitcoin Testnet using the Blockstream API.

 const broadcastUrl = `https://blockstream.info/testnet/api/tx`;